 Thorny problems with Molinism #3: the theological grounding objection

-Continued from part 2, where I showed that John 6:44 contradicts libertarian freedom
+Continued from part 2, on how John 6:44 contradicts libertarian freedom

 One of the most popular objections to Molinism is called the grounding objection.
 The Molinists I’ve spoken to seem to think this objection amounts to very little—possibly because they miss the major theological point of it.
 In fact, I think many disputants on both sides of the fence construe the issue to be: